julianlam/feps/fep/888d/fep-888d.md

 ## Summary

-In JSON-LD, `@id` is used to identify nodes.
-Each node obect should contain an `@id`, which MUST be an IRI or a compact IRI (including blank node identifiers).
-It is considered best practice in the linked-data ecosystem to have such IRIs be HTTPS URIs that resolve to a definition of the term being used, and it is desirable to define such terms in a JSON-LD context file that is referenced by its IRI rather than having the full `@context` object embedded in every single document.
+It is considered best practice in the linked-data ecosystem to have IRIs be HTTPS URIs that resolve to a definition of the term being used, and it is desirable to define such terms in a JSON-LD context file that is referenced by its IRI rather than having the full `@context` object embedded in every single document.
 ActivityStreams 2.0 and ActivityPub do this with the normative context and namespace provided at `https://www.w3.org/ns/activitystreams`, but this namespace is not generally open to extensions or to experimental terms.
 This FEP therefore proposes using `https://w3id.org/fep` as a base IRI for the FEP process, allowing sub-namespaces for each FEP, and allowing certain terms to be promoted to a default context once proven broadly useful.

 ## Acknowledgements